Our Land (Ukraine): Election results

+Local councils

+Verkhovna Rada

 The party was one of the winners of the October 2015 Ukrainian local elections and took 4,640 seats.
 According to the Committee of Voters of Ukraine, Our Land became the most productive party in terms of the ratio of elected deputies to the number of registered candidates, gaining 32.3%.
 In July 2016, Serhiy Shakhov won the by-elections to the Verkhovna Rada in constituency No. 114 (Luhansk Oblast) with 37.62% result.

 According to the results of the local elections of 2015–2019, the party entered the top five by the number of elected deputies.

 In the first elections in the newly created united territorial communities, which took place in December 2016, 245 candidates became deputies from "Our Land".

 On December 11, 89 representatives of the party from 15 OTGs became deputies.
 Leonid Dusha became the mayor of Baturyn in the Chernihiv Oblast, and Anatoliy Malakhatka became the chairman of the Malotokmach's village council in the Zaporizhzhia Oblast.

 The party received 30% of the votes in the Mykolaiv and Chernihiv Oblasts (32%), and almost 20% in local elections in the Donetsk Oblast.

 In the OTG elections on June 30, 2019, the party took second place with 17.2% of seats.
 127 party representatives in 25 territorial communities became deputies.

 In local elections up to 86 OTGs (69 rural, 16 settlement, 1 city), which took place on December 22, 2019, in 21 oblasts of Ukraine, as well as in additional local elections - in 33 OTGs (20 rural, 13 settlement) in 17 oblasts of Ukraine "Our Land" won 61 seats, which is 6.7% of all deputies elected from the parties, and took third place among the parties in the elections.

-In the 2019 Ukrainian parliamentary election, three representatives of the party became People's Deputies of the Verkhovna Rada of Ukraine of the 9th convocation: Anton Kisse, Valeriy Davydenko, Serhii Shakhov and Andrii Derkach (In 2023, Volodymyr Zelensky announced that Andriy Derkach pinned the enormity of Ukraine.
-After that, the Verkhovna Rada voted for allowing the deputy mandate).
+In the 2019 Ukrainian parliamentary election, four representatives of the party became People's Deputies of the Verkhovna Rada of Ukraine of the 9th convocation: Anton Kisse, Valeriy Davydenko, Serhii Shakhov and Andrii Derkach.
 Davydenko was found shot dead in the bathroom of his office on 23 May 2020.
+On 13 January 2023 Ukraine's parliament voted to strip Derkach of his position as a people's deputy.